 Are you afraid to go to the dentist?
 Relax!
 As the name implies, sedation dentistry allows Dr. March to provide a relaxing and anxiety-free experience for patients receiving dental treatment.

-Our practice is one of the few general dentists in Upper Arlington offering intravenous (IV) sedation.
-We serve patients with a wide range of needs including those with dental phobias, anxiety, fear of shots and sever gag reflexes.
+We are one of the only general dentistry practices in Upper Arlington that offer intravenous (IV) sedation.
+We serve patients with a wide range of needs including those with dental phobias, anxiety, fear of shots and severe gag reflexes.
 In addition, we provide treatment to patients who seek IV sedation for the purpose of relaxation of convenience, thereby turning a stressful or lengthy appointment into a pleasant and comfortable experience.

 IV sedation is deeper, more reliable and controllable and easily adjusted to each individual patient.
 This is in contrast to other typical dental office agents like nitrous oxide (laughing gas) or pills (oral sedation).
 IV sedation tends to be the method of choice if you don’t want to be aware of the procedure – you “don’t want to know”.